ibm-cloud-docs/vmwaresolutions/archiref/vpc-ryo/vpc-ryo-subnet-design.md

 vlan-nic-vm002        | vlan           | 1000    | vpc-vm-subnet-192-168-100.0-24 | true         | vnic1                | dpg-vm-subnet-192-168-100-0-24
 vlan-nic-vm003        | vlan           | 1001    | vpc-vm-subnet-192-168-100.0-24 | true         | vnic1                | dpg-vm-3-vlan-1001
 vlan-nic-vm004        | vlan           | 1002    | vpc-vm-subnet-192-168-100.0-24 | true         | vnic1                | dpg-vm-3-vlan-1002
 {: caption="Table 1.
-VLAN interfaces for VMware VMs on VPC subnet example" caption-side="top"}
+VLAN interfaces for VMware VMs on VPC subnet example" caption-side="bottom"}

 You can create VLAN interfaces with the same VLAN ID, or you can use different VLAN IDs mapped to the same VPC subnet.
 The DPG used for the VM's vNIC must match the provisioned VLAN interface's VLAN ID.
 For more information, see [Security groups with VMware workloads](/docs/vmwaresolutions?topic=vmwaresolutions-vpc-ryo-subnet#vpc-ryo-subnet-net-security-sg).
 {: note}